-Table 3 shows the details of our document collection for the review experiment.
+Table 6 shows the details of our document collection for the review experiment.
 The collection of review datasets was somewhat easier than the collection of the subjectivity datasets.
 The reason is that the classification of a document could be extracted automatically using a wrapper for the particular site.
 For example, most movie reviews come with a recommendation mark.
 A review that awards a film 4 stars could be considered a positive review, while a review that awards a film 1 star could be considered a negative review.
 Thus we automatically extract the classification of a particular review, negating the need to manually classify each document.

-The Movie reviews were downloaded from the Movie Review Query Engine.
+The Movie reviews were downloaded from the Movie Review Query Engine1.
 This site is a search engine for movie reviews.
 It extracts movie reviews from a wide range of sites.
 If the review contains a mark for the film, the mark is also extracted.
 We wrote a wrapper to extract a large number of movie reviews and their corresponding marks from this site.
 The marks from various sites were normalized by converting them to a percentage and then we used documents with high percentages as examples of positive reviews and vice versa.
 Marks below 41 were considered negative while marks of 100% were considered positive.
+Reviews with marks in the range 41-99 were ignored as many of them would require a human to label them as positive or negative.

-The restaurant reviews were gathered from the Zagat survey site.
+The restaurant reviews were gathered from the Zagat survey site2.
 This is a site that hosts a survey of restaurants from the U.S.A. and Europe.
 Users of the site submit their comments about a particular restaurant and assign marks in three categories (food, decor and service).
 The marks for these categories are between 1 and 30 and are the average for all the users that have provided feedback on that particular restaurant.
-The reviews themselves consist of an amalgamation
+The reviews themselves consist of an amalgamation of different users comments about the restaurant.
+We averaged the marks for the three categories to get a mark for each restaurant.
+Restaurants that got an average mark below 15 were considered negative while those getting marks above 23 were considered positive.

-Subject Domain Positive Negative Total
+Topic Positive Negative Total

 Movie 386 337 723

 Restaurant 300 331 631